seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 In example above we have our parent class, which defines a new data type *Vehicle*.
 The characteristics of this data type are described in two public methods.
 Under abstract class we have two empty child classes, they are our data type specializations.
 While they are empty they behave *exactly* the same as the parent type *Vehicle*.
-When creating an empty child class that extends another one, inctances of the empty child class will inherit all the public and protected properties and methods of the parent.
+When creating an empty child class that extends another one, instances of the empty child class will inherit all the public and protected properties and methods of the parent.
 Everything is clear.

 But problems arrive when we begin to add a new code to child classes.
 It's important not to alter the characteristics